BryanSchuetz/dai/_projects/democratic-republic-congo-security-sector-accountability-and-police-reform.md

 country:
 - Decomcratic Republic of the Congo
 solutions:
-- Peace-building and State-building
+- Peace-Building and Political Transition
-- Security and Justice Development
+- Security and Justice
+- Fragile States
-- Stability
+- Countering Extremism
 - Transition and Stabilization Programming
 layout: project
 summary: The Democratic Republic of the Congo (DRC) has for decades been riven by